RBF-FD analysis of 2D time-domain acoustic wave propagation in heterogeneous media: Numerical examples

 \subsection{Marmousi velocity model}

 For the last numerical test we look at a more complicated example of Marmousi velocity model~\cite{Versteeg1994}, displayed in the left of Figure~\ref{fig:case3_domain}.
-Similarly as in section on Numerical test 2, the node density can be related linearly to the velocity field.
+Similarly as in section on Numerical test 2, the node density can be related linearly to the velocity field, however in this case without displacing and smoothing, as we will ensure enough nodes in high-velocity area for stable simulation.
 Since the data points of the velocity model do not generally align with the positions of computational nodes, Sheppard's scattered data interpolation is used to determine the density at the required positions.

 On the right side of Figure~\ref{fig:case3_domain} a zoomed view of the node placement is displayed.
 This section is marked with red rectangle on the velocity model.
 In this test the size of the domain is $(\unit[10400]{m}, \unit[3306]{m})$, the time step is set to $dt=\unit[0.00087]{s}$ and the source is positioned at $(\unit[5200]{m}, \unit[330.6]{m})$ The wavefield snap-shot at different time-intervals have been shown in Figure \ref{fig:case3_MM}.